 2021 Mercedes-Benz GLA: first verdict

 Mercedes’ new GLA, straight off the bat, is a more accomplished luxury SUV.
 This is true in practically all areas.
 Space and comfort are much better to begin with, performance is stronger, it’s more enjoyable to drive and even quality and kit on the inside are superior.
 There is some kit missing and the boot isn’t very large, though.
-This version is likely to be a bit more expensive than rivals, at an expected price of Rs 44-46 lakh (ex-showroom).
+The diesel versions of the GLA are a bit more expensive than rivals, with the GLA 220d priced at Rs 43.70 lakh and the GLA 220d 4Matic priced at Rs 46.70 lakh (ex-showroom, India).
 Still, if you are looking for a compact luxury SUV that delivers a strong all-round performance, Merc’s new GLA has what it takes to be the best SUV in its class.

 Mercedes-Benz sells 3,193 SUVs, sedans in Q1 2021